ScriptBasic/WinPBX/docs/CSafeArray Class.md

 # <a name="CreateVector"></a>CreateVector

-Creates a safe array from the given VARTYPE, lower bound and number of elements.
-A safe array created with **CreateVector** is a fixed size, so the constant FADF_FIXEDSIZE is always set.
+Creates a fixed size safe array from the given VARTYPE, lower bound and number of elements.

 ```
 FUNCTION CreateVector (BYVAL vt AS VARTYPE, BYVAL cElements AS ULONG, BYVAL lLBound AS LONG) AS HRESULT